 Polycythemia can result from internal problems with the production of red blood cells.
 This is termed primary polycythemia.
 If polycythemia is caused due to another underlying medical problem, it is referred to as secondary polycythemia.

 Most cases of polycythemia are secondary and are caused by another medical condition.
-Primary polycythemias are relatively rare; for example, polycythemia vera occurs in approximately 1 to 2 adults per 100,000 in the United States.
+Primary polycythemias are relatively rare.
 One percent to five percent of newborns can have polycythemia (neonatal polycythemia).

 Must Read Articles Related to Polycythemia (High Red Blood Cell Count)